zql-gif/text-to-sql-datasets/论文笔记/Text-To-SQL Dataset.md

 ### summary
 1. 纯人工标注的:  ask eight computer science students proficient in SQL to create 20-50 natural questions and their SQL labels.
 We did not use any template or script to generate question and SQL queries.

-## 5 Seq2SQL: Generating Structured Queries from Natural Language using Reinforcement Learning (WikiSQL)
+## 5 Seq2SQL_Generating Structured Queries from Natural Language using Reinforcement Learning(WikiSQL)

 ### characteristics
 * Cross-domain